-User Notes: These soils are expected to occur on linear or convex landforms that are adjacent to estuarine marshes or water (fig. 39).
+User Notes: These soils are expected to occur on linear or convex landforms that are adjacent to estuarine marshes or water (fig. 40).

 F21.-Red Parent Material.
 For use in MLRA 127 of LRR N; MLRA 145 of LRR R; and MLRAs 147 and 148 of LRR S; for testing in all soils derived from red parent materials.
-A layer derived from red parent materials (see Glossary) that is at least 10 cm (4 inches) thick, starting at a depth $\leq$ 25 cm (10 Inches) from the soil surface with a hue of 7.5YR or redder.
-The matrix has a value and chroma greater than 2 and less than or equal to 4.
-The layer must contain 10 percent or more depletions and/or distinct or prominent concentrations occurring as soft masses or pore linings.
-Redox depletions should differ in color by having:
+A layer derived from red parent materials (see "Glossary") that is 10 cm (4 inches) or more thick, starting at a depth of 25 cm (10 Inches) or less from the soil surface with a hue of 7.5YR or redder.
+The matrix has a value and chroma of more than 2 and 4 or less.
+The layer must contain 10 or more percent depletions and/or distinct or prominent concentrations occurring as soft masses or pore linings.
+Redox depletions should differ in color by having